 Lots of sales professionals are capitalizing on the value of video as a sales training tool.
-In fact, video’s impact is being felt even before the beginning.
+In fact, video’s impact is being felt even before the beginning of the sales process.
 In other words, video as an onboarding tool smooths entry and integration into the company, paying dividends even before a sales rep starts calling on clients.
 This is because many people learn visually.
 That means seeing and hearing during training videos helps increase comprehension.

 Once new salespeople are on board, it’s in everyone’s best interest to get them on task—as soon as possible.
 The name of the game is sales force productivity, and the quicker you can train and aim new reps, the better.
 Want to introduce your company culture and vision in ten minutes?
 Use video.
 Is your office downtown on the eighth floor?
 Walk new hires through parking and accessing the office with a video.
 Want to overview company policies without boring new hires to sleep?
 Again, video to the rescue.

 Clearly, video is playing a central role at the front end—getting new sales reps introduced to the company and streamlining their training.
 But savvy sales teams are also finding ways to leverage video at other points within the sales cycle.

-While you can use research papers, white papers and the like to capture prospects’ contact info, video’s sophisticated tracking options mean you can look a lot deeper.
-“Videos allow you to look deeper to monitor not only WHO is viewing your content, but also WHAT they’ve watched and WHERE and WHEN they saw it.”
+While you can use research papers, white papers, and the like to capture prospects’ contact info, video’s sophisticated tracking options mean you can look a lot deeper.
+The how is important.
+“Videos allow you to look deeper to monitor not only who is viewing your content, but also what they’ve watched and where and when they saw it.

 You can even know which parts of your video were watched for how long and if the video was shared.
-All of this adds up to valuable insights to help you pinpoint which prospects are the most likely to buy.
+All this data adds up to valuable insights that help you pinpoint which prospects are the most likely to buy.
 And the benefits don't end there.
 By tracking watches and shares, you can determine what content is really hooking your prospects.
 Study the videos that have high watch and share rates, then use that information to build even better videos.

-Depending on the content of the video, it can take the pressure off of the sales rep, provide a nice change of pace during a presentation, and showcase your product or service in a way talking and physical demonstration simple can’t.
+Depending on the content of the video, it can take the pressure off of the sales rep, provide a nice change of pace during a presentation, and showcase your product or service.
+Often video communicates in a way talking and physical demonstration simply can’t.

-Okay, almost everyone sends a follow-up communication after a presentation from the sales team.
+OK, almost everyone sends a follow-up communication after a presentation from the sales team.
 Predictably, most of these are emails.
 An email is generic, straightforward, and easily lost in a messy inbox.
-So why settle for predictable?
+So why settle for the predictable?

-Sales teams who want to separate themselves from the crowd are using video, it’s a great way to personalize post-sale conversations.
+Separate yourself from the crowd by using video—it’s a great way to personalize post-sale conversations.
 Use it to share helpful research, explain services, demo products or video with a presentation deck.
 Your client will be relieved to take a break from long-winded emails.

 Video is gaining traction in sales training, but why stop there?
-Why build fences around video’s value?
-Look for more ways to use it throughout the sales cycle.
+Why build fences around its value?
+Keep looking for more ways to use video throughout the sales cycle.
+Never stop innovating.